 One in four deaths is related to heart disease.
 Coronary Heart Disease is the number one cause of death globally.
 Heart disease encompasses several types of heart conditions.
 Stress does not necessarily cause heart disease, but heart disease can be a result of stress.

 When you are stressed, your body releases a hormone called cortisol.
-If you have long term stress, the high levels of cortisol can increase cholesterol, triglycerides, blood sugar and blood pressure.
+If you have long-term stress, the high levels of cortisol can increase cholesterol, triglycerides, blood sugar, and blood pressure.
 These factors are all common in heart disease.
-Stress can also create changes that promote the build-up plaque in the arteries.
+Stress can also create changes that promote the build-up of plaque in the arteries.
 By practicing meditation for stress & anxiety with consistency, you will be able to handle stress in an objective way.

 High Blood Pressure

 Because stress raises your blood pressure, experiencing chronic stress can keep your blood pressure high for a long period of time.
 This can cause damage to the blood vessels.
 High blood pressure often does not have symptoms, but the complications are numerous including:

 In a systematic review of blood pressure and stress, researchers concluded that individuals who had a stronger response to tasks causing stress were 21% more likely to develop a higher blood pressure increase compared to those who were less stressed when they completed tasks.

 How much someone should weigh depends on several factors including age, gender, and height.
 Obesity is an epidemic in the U.S. affecting 1 in 3 adults.